 At least one restauranteur in Phnom Penh, the Cambodian capital city, became notorious for keeping caged sun bears on the premises, so as to be able to serve Chinese wildlife traffickers, there to dicker over large orders for more common species, bear paw soup sourced right in front of them.

-Three sun bears were reportedly bought out of the restaurant cages in 1997 and evacuated to the Taronga Park Zoo in Australia by by U.S. casino consultant Randy Steed.
+Three sun bears were reportedly bought out of the restaurant cages in 1997 and evacuated to the Taronga Park Zoo in Australia by U.S. casino consultant Randy Steed.